4F6D/4F6D/README.md

 **`Computer Science Student & Tech Enthusiast`**

-Hi there!
-I'm a full-time Computer Science student with a background as a licensed technician working on PUDU Robots and Lenovo hardware.
-I'm deeply passionate about all things tech and science, but my main interests lie in <span style="color: orange;">**videogames**</span>, <span style="color: orange;">**graphics programming**</span>, <span style="color: orange;">**engine development**</span>, and <span style="color: orange;">**engineering**</span> in general.

-I use this space to collect projects that are either meaningful to my studies, my work, or just things that excite me and might be useful for others as well.

-❤️ <span style="color: orange;">**Old-school tech**</span> from the 80s, 90s, and 2000s is a huge love of mine — there's something about retro games and hardware that just fascinates me.

-The languages and tools listed here are ones I have worked with before, or at least have a basic understanding of.
-While I’m not a pro in every area, I’m constantly learning and improving!

 #### 🎮 **Skills & Interests:**

 - **💻 Tech Enthusiast**: PUDU Robots, Lenovo hardware, and all things tech.